-- 1.9.12 Membership/Subscriptions (not applicable to software licensing): where the Council makes an arrangement to receive goods or services regularly by paying in advance and competition is absent for technical reasons. - 1.10 The Monitoring Officer in consultation with the Head of Procurement and Commercial shall have the power to make incidental amendments from time to time to the Rules, for example when updates are required from changes to legislation, changes to job titles and roles. - 1.11 Members have a key role to play in providing oversight to the Rules set out below, making key decisions on major projects, considering risks and ensuring that the Council takes best advantage of the public procurement rules.
+- 1.10 The Monitoring Officer in consultation with the Head of Procurement and Commercial shall have the power to make incidental amendments from time to time to the Rules, for example when updates are required from changes to legislation, changes to job titles and roles. - 1.11 Members have a key role to play in providing oversight to the Rules set out below, making key decisions on major projects, considering risks and ensuring that the Council takes best advantage of the public procurement rules.
 Full details on the role that Members play in procurement activity can be found in the LGA's A Councillor's Guide to Procurement, 2019 edition (local.gov.uk).